Lissy93/awesome-privacy/README.md

 **[Mullvad](http://mullvad.net/en/)** | Mullvad is one of the best for privacy, they have a totally anonymous sign up process, you don't need to provide any details at all, you can choose to pay anonymously too (with Monero, BTC or cash)
 **[Azire](https://www.azirevpn.com/)** |  Azire is a Swedish VPN provider, who owns their own hardware with physically removed storage and a no logging policy.
 Pricing starts at €3.25/mo, with crypto (including XMR) supported.
 Note that they've not yet been audited, and client applications are not open source, for more info, see [#140](https://github.com/Lissy93/personal-security-checklist/issues/140).
 **[IVPN](https://www.ivpn.net/)** | Independently Security Audited VPN with anonymous signup, no logs, no cloud or customer data stored, open-source apps and website.
 Strong ethics: no trackers, no false promises, no surveillance ads.
 Accepts various payment methods including crypotcurrencies.
 **[ProtonVPN](https://protonvpn.com/)** | From the creators of ProtonMail, ProtonVPN has a solid reputation.
-They have a full suit of user-friendly native mobile and desktop apps.
+They have a full suite of user-friendly native mobile and desktop apps.
 ProtonVPN is one of the few "trustworthy" providers that also offer a free plan
 **[OVPN](https://www.ovpn.com/)** | A court-proven VPN service with support for Wireguard and OpenVPN support, and optional ad-blocking.
 Running on dedicated hardware, with no hard drives

 #### Word of Warning